OfficialRootLander/UndertaleHooker/ReadME.md

 ## Prerequisites

+## Custom Images (Required)

+**You MUST place any custom images or textures in your Undertale game folder** — the same folder where `UNDERTALE.exe` is located.

+**Steps:**

+1. Find your Undertale installation folder (where `UNDERTALE.exe` is located).
+2. Copy all custom images or textures into this folder.
+3. Launch Undertale with **Undertale Hooker** injected.
+The DLL will automatically load the images at runtime.

+> ⚠️ This step is required. **Undertale Hooker will not function properly if images are not placed in the game folder.**

 ### Microsoft DirectX SDK (June 2010) Required

 To build and run **Undertale Hooker** successfully, you **must have the Microsoft DirectX SDK (June 2010) installed** on your system.